-Acute gout occurs when the body’s capacity to get rid of uric acid is overwhelmed.
+Acute gout occurs when uric acid overwhelms the body’s capacity to get rid of it.
 Human beings don’t have the enzyme that breaks down uric acid, so it has to get rid of it via the kidneys.
-When the kidneys are at full capacity, things well, jam up in the form of a nasty gout flare.
+When the kidneys are at full capacity, things well, “back up” in the form of a nasty gout flare.
 The actual mechanism and physiology is pretty complex and not completely understood yet.

 If you’re interested in learning more tips to help boost your overall health please read my article 10 scientifically proven ways to improve sleep quality.